From first appointment to final payment: How patient access drives revenue

 Call centers are no longer just phone banks.
 As technology and expectations evolve, they are becoming strategic extensions of the care team:

-• Compassionate, “Real Person” Support: Modern enters offer 24/7 assistance, personalized answers, and empathy from well-trained staff.
+• Compassionate, real-person support: Modern centers offer 24/7 assistance, personalized answers, and empathy from well-trained staff.

-• Inclusivity: Multilingual support and accessibility features ensure equity for all patients.
+• Inclusivity: Multilingual support and accessibility features help ensure equity for all patients.

 • Patient satisfaction and Net Promoter Scores (NPS)